 - HVAC service manager, $71,176 average salary

-Types of HVAC That Pay the Most
+Types of HVAC That Pay More

 What States Need HVAC Workers the Most

-HVAC technicians are needed in cities throughout the country, but especially so in states like Florida, California, Texas, New York and Illinois.
+HVAC technicians are in high demand across the United States, but especially so in states like Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states need the most HVAC work and are experiencing major construction growth.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.